constellation-daq/Constellation/docs/operator_guide/concepts/controller.md

 [protocol description chapter](../../framework_reference/protocols.md#command--controlling) in the framework development guide.
 ```

-## Graphical Controller: MissionControl
+## Graphical Controller

-This graphical user interface is a general purpose controller for Constellation based on [Qt](https://www.qt.io/) which allows loading and parsing of configuration files, deduction of the configuration from a running Constellation, and common control of all active satellites as well as each individual satellite.
+The *MissionControl* graphical user interface is a general purpose controller for Constellation based on [Qt](https://www.qt.io/) which allows loading and parsing of configuration files, deduction of the configuration from a running Constellation, and common control of all active satellites as well as each individual satellite.
 This section briefly describes these features and the user interface.

 ```{seealso}